GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/containership.md

 Repeat the process of entering `GLUU_KV_HOST` and `GLUU_KV_PORT` using same values when configuring `gluu-openldap` service.

-Optionally you can add redis service here, supported ENV variables are:
+Optionally, you can add redis service here, supported ENV variables are:

-`GLUU_CACHE_TYPE:` supported values are 'IN_MEMORY' and 'REDIS', default is 'IN_MEMORY'
+- `GLUU_CACHE_TYPE:` supported values are 'IN_MEMORY' and 'REDIS', default is 'IN_MEMORY'

-`GLUU_REDIS_URL:` Url of redis service, fornat is redis_host1:redis_port1,redis_host2:redis_port2
+- `GLUU_REDIS_URL:` URL of redis service, format is redis_host1:redis_port1,redis_host2:redis_port2

 Finally, click `Add Service` button at the bottom of the page.

 #### OpenLDAP Multi-Master Replication

-OpenLDAP services take care the process replicating data (using multi-master topology) automatically when new instance is deployed (though the process started one minute after container successfully deployed).
+OpenLDAP services take care of replicating data (using multi-master topology) automatically when a new instance is deployed (though the process started one minute after container successfully deployed).
 Although the process is hidden from users, we can check it from container's log directly in web UI.
 To check the log, select `gluu-openldap` service in `Services` tab.
 Scroll down to bottom and click one of the container listed there.